Mongol invasion of Byzantine Thrace

-The Mongol invasion of Byzantine Thrace took place in the winter of AD 1263/1264.
-The Seljuk Sultan of Rûm Kayqubad II appealed to Berke, Khan of the Golden Horde, to attack the Byzantine Empire in order to free his brother Kaykaus II.
+The Mongol invasion of Byzantine Thrace took place in Thrace during the winter of 1264/5.
+The Sultan of Rum Kayqubad II appealed to Khan Berke and Nogai of the Golden Horde, to attack the Byzantine Empire in order to free his brother and former Sultan Kaykaus II.

 Background

-These events are rather well-reported from various perspectives.
-Among the Egyptian sources are Baybars, Badr al-Din al-Ayni, al-Dhahabi, al-Nuwayri and al-Maqrizi; among the Persian Ibn Bibi and al-Aqsarayi; among the Byzantine George Akropolites, George Pachymeres and Nicephorus Gregoras; and among the Turkish the Selçukname.
+The events are rather well-reported from various perspectives.
+Amongst the Egyptian sources are Baybars, Badr al-Din al-Ayni, al-Dhahabi, al-Nuwayri and al-Maqrizi; amongst the Persian sources are Ibn Bibi and al-Aqsarayi and the Turco-Persian Selçukname; amongst the Byzantine sources are George Akropolites, George Pachymeres and Nicephorus Gregoras.

-According to Ibn Bibi and al-Aqsarayi, Kaykaus plotted to overthrow the Emperor Michael VIII, but his plans were revealed by his maternal uncle, Kyr Kedid.
-The emperor had his equerry blinded, his general executed and his family imprisoned.
-Kaykaus then turned to the Golden Horde.
+Kaykaus had originally fled to Byzantium with his family and retinue around the summer of 1262, following his defeat by his brother Kilij Arslan IV, and was welcomed by Emperor Michael VIII Palaiologos and his court, and had even converted to Christianity.
+However their relationship soon deteriorated during the Arsenite Schism, as Kaykaus was a supporter of Arsenius.
+According to Ibn Bibi and al-Aqsarayi, Kaykaus plotted to overthrow Michael, but his plans were revealed by his maternal uncle, Kyr Kedid.
+After the plot was uncovered, Michael had his equerry blinded, his general executed, and his family was moved to Berroia, while Kaykaus was imprisoned in Ainos.

+The former sultan then turned to the Golden Horde.
 According to al-Aqsarayi, one of his paternal aunts was a wife of Berke.
 According to Pachymeres, he had an uncle of high rank in the Horde.
 Whatever his connection, he made contact with the Horde, who enlisted the support of their vassal, Bulgaria.

-Nicephorus Gregoras is unique in claiming that Kaykaus first made contact with the Bulgarian tsar, Konstantin Tikh, who enlisted his Mongol overlords.
-He admits, however, that the Mongol element was predominant in the invading army.
-He says that they came from Paristrion, that is, just north of the lower Danube.
-He gives their number as two thousand (or two tumens).
-According to Pachymeres, they were an autonomous band, de facto independent of the authority of the Golden Horde.
-If he is correct, then they were probably not under the leadership of Nogai Khan and were acting as mercenaries (to be paid in booty) of the Bulgars.
+Nicephorus Gregoras is unique in claiming that Kaykaus first made contact with the Bulgarian ruler, Tsar Constantine I Tih, who enlisted his Mongol overlords.
+He admits however, that the Mongol element was predominant in the invading army.
+He writes that they came from Paristrion, north of the lower Danube.
+He gives their number as 20,000 (or two tumens).
+According to Pachymeres, they were an autonomous band, de facto independent of the authority of the Golden Horde, and were instead Bulgarian-allied Tatar mercenaries.